GoogleChrome/web.dev/src/site/content/en/blog/lighthouse-evolution-cds-2019/index.md

 adjusted to better balance different phases of load and interactivity measures.

-{% Aside %} [Cumulative Layout Shift (CLS)](/cls/) is another new metric that's still being finessed and should become a part of the Lighthouse performance score eventually. {% endAside %}
+{% Aside %} [Cumulative Layout Shift (CLS)](/cls/) is another new metric that's still being finessed and should become a part of the Lighthouse Performance score eventually. {% endAside %}

 The Lighthouse team is still working to ensure that all scoring curves are fine-tuned, and the metrics are mature and thoroughly tested.
-They aim to ship the Lighthouse v6 performance score in January 2020.
+They aim to ship the Lighthouse v6 Performance score in January 2020.

 {% Aside %}
 Performance engineers sometimes find speed tools results difficult